pavelFaraday/MobX/README.md

 ![state](slides/state.jpg)

-Using `observable` is like turning a property of an object into a spreadsheet cell.
+-   Using `observable` is like turning a property of an object into a spreadsheet cell.
 But unlike spreadsheets, these values can not only be primitive values, but also references, objects and arrays.

-An `action` is any piece of code that changes the state.
+-   Mark a method as an `action` that will modify the state.
+It is any piece of code that changes the state.
 User events, backend data pushes, scheduled events, etc. An action is like a user that enters a new value into a spreadsheet cell.

+-   'computed' - Can be used on a getter to declare it as a derived value that can be cached.
+Computed values can be used to derive information from other observables.
+They evaluate lazily, caching their output and only recomputing if one of the underlying observables has changed.
+If they are not observed by anything, they suspend entirely.
+Conceptually, they are very similar to formulas in spreadsheets, and can't be underestimated.
+They help in reducing the amount of state you have to store and are highly optimized.
+Use them wherever possible.

 ---